ChristopherWolf/DSLFun/README.md

 ## External DSL Topics

+### Definitions
+- Semantic Model
+-- The model populated by the DSL

+### Steps to get from source DSL to executable code
+- Lexical Analysis (Lexing)
+- Parsing

 ### Terminal Symbols

 Terminal symbols are literal symbols which may appear in the inputs to or outputs from the production rules of a formal grammar and which cannot be changed using the rules of the grammar (this is the reason for the name "terminal").